oestrich/grapevine/CONTRIBUTING.md

 ### Pull Requests

-To start contributing code back to Gossip follow these steps:
+To start contributing code back to Grapevine follow these steps:

 1. Fork the project to your own account and clone this locally